mygaku/mygaku.github.io/content/en/blog/2024/creative_coding/index.md

 ## Is AI art the same thing?

-Recently, crating images with the help of AI models became very popular.
+Recently, creating images with the help of AI models became very popular.
 There is some similarity between AI art and algorithmic art: in both cases computer is creating the output.

 However, there is a big difference: in case of AI art, no programming is involved.
-The model is trained by obeserving a lot of human-made paintings, and learns to emulate their style and composition while following instructions from the user.
+The model is trained by observing a lot of human-made paintings, and learns to emulate their style and composition while following instructions from the user.
 These models are easier to use and produce output that much closer to output what can be produced by a human artist.

-In a sense, AI art is a "black box" aproach, while with algorithmic art artist has more control over creation process.
+In a sense, AI art is a "black box" approach, while with algorithmic art artist has more control over creation process.
 We believe algorithmic art is a much better tool for learning programming and recommend it as a starting point.
-As for practical appliations, both approaches can produce uniquely itneresting otputs and which one to use - depends on your objective.
+As for practical applications, both approaches can produce uniquely interesting outputs and which one to use - depends on your objective.
-In face, you can combine AI and algorithmic art approaches for even more outstnading resutls.
+In face, you can combine AI and algorithmic art approaches for even more outstanding results.

 If you are interested, read more about [AI art in our blog!]({{< ref "/blog/2024/ai_art" >}})